throwway120385 a year ago

 And just shooting up larger gathering places isn't an answer either.
 The locals may protest (either due to misguided love for the birds or due to the noise), it may not be legal to shoot them up in the first place, you can't poison them off either because any kind of poison would contaminate the water, and in doubt you'll just have a bigger population the next year.

-AnarchismIsCool 5 hours ago
+AnarchismIsCool a year ago

 It's all fun and games until it gets your cox wet.